Leon-Qin-Liang/famcp/README.md

 }
 ```
 The array_name should be IP address or FQDN of the management endpoint of the array.
-The api_token should be mapped to a array admin user who has enough privileges to operate the array.
+The api_token should be mapped to an array admin user who has enough privileges to operate the array.

 ### Start the server
 - Create venv: